Aircraft carrier: China

 China has had a long-term plan to operate six large aircraft carriers with two carriers per fleet.

-China is planning a class of eight landing helicopter dock vessels, the Type 075 (NATO reporting name Yushen-class landing helicopter assault).
+China is planning a class of eight LHD vessels, the Type 075 (NATO reporting name Yushen-class landing helicopter assault).
 This is a class of amphibious assault ship under construction by the Hudong–Zhonghua Shipbuilding company.
 The first ship was commissioned in April 2021.
-China is also planning a modified class of the same concept, the Type 076 landing helicopter dock, that will also be equipped with an electromagnetic catapult launch system.
+China is also planning a modified class of the same concept, the Type 076 landing helicopter dock, that will be equipped with an electromagnetic catapult system and will likely support launching unmanned combat aerial vehicles.